 The COVID pandemic changed the face of global travel.
 These days, regulations can be tricky to navigate when traveling to Israel.
 The most dramatic change to Israel’s entry policy since the start of the pandemic means that Israel is once again open to all travelers.
 However, the finer details can be hard to navigate.
 Read on for the most up-to-date regulations and conditions for travel to Israel in the post-COVID era.

 What are Israel’s current travel rules for Coronavirus?

 - All tourists (regardless of whether vaccinated or not), from all countries are able to travel to Israel.

 - Tourists flying to Israel no longer require any testing before or after their flight.
-Same applies for cruises and land borders.
+The same applies to cruises and land borders.

-- Tourists do not need to isolate upon entering Israel.
+- Tourists do not need to isolate themselves upon entering Israel.

 Read on for more detailed information.

 What forms and tests are needed to travel to Israel?

-You are required to hold health insurance with coverage for treatment of COVID-19 for the duration of your trip.
+You are required to hold health insurance with coverage for the treatment of COVID-19 for the duration of your trip.
 We recommend travel insurance via InsureMyTrip.